 Form 706-NA must be signed.
-Each executor must verify and sign it.
-If another person prepares Form 706-NA for the executor, the preparer must also sign.
+The executor must verify and sign the declaration on page 1 under penalties of perjury.
 The executor may use Form 2848, Power of Attorney and Declaration of Representative, to authorize another person to act for him or her before the Internal Revenue Service.